 Whenever withholding taxes are due with respect to an award, the Company may withhold cash payable under an award (if any) or require an award holder to remit cash to the Company as needed to pay such withholding taxes.
-The Committee may also permit an award holder to elect to have shares that would be otherwise issuable under the award, and having a fair market value no greater than the maximum statutory tax withholding amount, withheld to satisfy such withholding tax obligations.
+The CPC may also permit an award holder to elect to have shares that would be otherwise issuable under the award, and having a fair market value not to exceed the maximum statutory tax withholding amount, withheld to satisfy such withholding tax obligations.
+The CPC may also allow award holders to satisfy their tax withholding obligations by use of a broker-assisted sell-to-cover transaction, in which the shares that are delivered or that become vested under the award are sold in the market, and the proceeds remitted to the Company in satisfaction of the withholding taxes.